monstermichl/ninja-bear/misc/language_support/README.md

 ```

 ## Add a new language config
 Create a new config class within *src/confluent/language_configs* (e.g., *my_language_configs.py*) which inherits from [*LanguageConfigBase*](https://github.com/monstermichl/confluent/blob/main/src/confluent/base/language_config_base.py) and implements the required **abstract** methods (a template can be found under [*misc/language_support/templates*](https://github.com/monstermichl/confluent/tree/main/misc/language_support/templates)).
-The language config encapsulates all the necessary information to create a config file (e.g., the language type,the config extension, which generator to use, ...).
+The language config encapsulates all the necessary information to create a config file (e.g., the language type, the config extension, which generator to use, ...).

 ```python
 class MyLanguageConfig(LanguageConfigBase):